 When you submit your abstract, you should receive a confirmation e-mail.
 If you do not get a confirmation of receipt within 1 day of submitting the abstract, contact Dr. Matthew Bonnan or Dr. Tara Luke.

-Aim for a maximum poster size of 48 inches wide (across) by 42 inches tall (top to bottom) – this is a helpful suggestion, but if you print something smaller, that is fine.
-Just keep in mind that you don’t want something so large that it will be spilling off the ends of partitions we will set these up on.
+Aim for a maximum poster size of 48 inches wide (across) by 36 inches tall (top to bottom).
+If you print something smaller, that is fine.

 POSTER FORMAT- PLEASE READ!